 - Rwanda’s natural resources are gold, cassiterite (tin ore), wolframite (tungsten ore), methane, hydropower, arable land.

 - There are few natural hazards with periodic droughts.
 Visoke Volcano (3,711 m), located on the border with the Democratic Republic of the Congo, is the country’s only historically active volcano.

 - Rwanda is predominantly rural, with agriculture accounting for about 63% of export earnings and some mineral and agro-processing.

 - As much as Rwanda is a landlocked country, you can still relax, unwind and enjoy the white sandy beach and weather at Lake Kivu shoreline.

 - The 1994 genocide stalled the country’s ability to attract private and external investment.
 However, Rwanda has made substantial progress in stabilizing and rehabilitating its economy.

-- GDP has improved to a growth rate of 6.2% while inflation has been reduced to single digits.
+- GDP has improved to a growth rate of 6.2% while inflation has reduced to single digits.
 In 2015, 39% of the population lived below the poverty line.

 - The government has embraced an expansionary fiscal policy to reduce poverty by improving education, infrastructure, and foreign and domestic investment.

 - Rwanda consistently ranks well for ease of doing business and transparency.
 You can start and register a company in 48 hours.

 - Agriculture products include coffee, tea, pyrethrum, bananas, beans, sorghum, potatoes, and livestock.